Community structure: Clique-based methods

 finds all $k$-cliques in a network, that is all the complete sub-graphs of $k$-nodes.

 It then defines two $k$-cliques to be adjacent if they share $k-1$ nodes, that is this is used to define edges in a clique graph.
 A community is then defined to be the maximal union of $k$-cliques in which we can reach any $k$-clique from any other $k$-clique through series of $k$-clique adjacencies.
 That is communities are just the connected components in the clique graph.
 Since a node can belong to several different $k$-clique percolation clusters at the same time, the communities can overlap with each other.

+Community detection in latent feature spaces

+A network can be represented or projected onto a latent space via representation learning methods to efficiently represent a system.
+Then, various clustering methods can be employed to detect community structures.
+For Euclidean spaces, methods like embedding-based Silhouette community detection can be utilized.
+For Hypergeometric latent spaces, critical gap method or modified density-based, hierarchical, or partitioning-based clustering methods can be utilized.